 This unfortunately can have a net zero effect.

-When we make the best and highest use of the resources available to us, there is likely a lot we can do to both care for ourselves and be kind and helpful to others.
+When we make the best and highest use of the resources available to us, there is likely a lot we can do to both care for ourselves and others.

-Sometimes it starts with creating a food-producing landscape that is as beautiful as it is productive, which can serve as a model and inspire others.
+Sometimes it starts with creating an edible landscape that is as beautiful as it is fruitful, which can serve as a model and inspire others.

-When we care for the earth, nature responds with abundance—more biodiversity, more plants, more animals, healthier water, healthier air, and so on.
+When we care for the earth, nature responds with richness—more biodiversity, more plants, more animals, cleaner water and air, and so on.

 We can reinvest useful flows—such as rainwater or compost—back into the garden to create a self-maintaining ecosystem that requires fewer inputs from off-site sources.

-This is the pinnacle of land conservation: Honoring and encouraging the abundance of the land, rather than viewing our resources as scarce with a focus on importing materials.
+This is the peak of land conservation: Noticing the potential abundance rather than viewing resources as scarce.

-When we care for ourselves and act as responsible consumers, life becomes abundant.
-We have access to an abundant supply of healthy, homegrown food.
-We are financially more resilient.
-Ultimately, caring for our own existence (and any land we have access to) provides abundance that can be reinvested into the community—through sharing food, skills, or financial assistance.
+When we care for ourselves and act as responsible consumers, life is rich.
+We have access to an abundance of healthy, homegrown food.
+We are financially stronger.
+Ultimately, caring for our own existence (and any land we have access to) provides abundance that can be put back into the community—through sharing food, skills, or financial assistance.

 - Read more about the permaculture ethics.